RainbowVegas/Real-Time-Cessna-Sensor-Data-Pipeline/README.md

 - CSV logging with timestamps
 - Basic anomaly detection (e.g., RPM, pitch rate)
 - Thread-safe queue and condition variable system
+- Real-time plotting using Dear ImGui and ImPlot

 ## Planned Features
-- Real-time plotting using Dear ImGui and ImPlot
 - Visual alerts for abnormal sensor behavior
-- Refined threshold logic for anomaly detection
+- Refined threshold logic for anomaly detection - better but will continue to get worked on
-- Machine learning integration for early warning signals
-- Aircraft profile selection support (e.g., Cessna, Boeing)

 ## Dependencies
 - C++17